StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## Will HEVC decoding be enabled in Chrome by default in the future?

-Chrome Canary 107.0.5300.0 has already enable HEVC hw support for ChromeOS, Mac, Windows and Android by default.
+Chrome Canary >= `107.0.5300.0` has already enable HEVC HW decoding support for ChromeOS, Mac, Windows and Android by default.
 Chrome 107 release version will be available after `2022-10-25`.

 ## What's the hardware supported HEVC profile?